 The L1C processing chain implements a geometric refinement step which aims at improving the repetitiveness of the image geolocation, in order to reach the multi-temporal geolocation requirement (< 0.3 pixel at 95%).
 The refinement step will be activated upon completion of the GRI and the final validation of the refining algorithm.
-At that point the processing baseline will be updated (major version change) and the archive will be reprocessed.

-The GRI is a set of Level 1B images (in sensor frame) covering the whole globe with highly accurate geolocation information obtained through a spatio-triangulation algorithm using reference Ground Control Points.
+The GRI is a set of Level 1B images (in sensor frame) covering the whole globe with highly accurate geolocation information obtained through a spatiotriangulation algorithm using reference Ground Control Points.
 The images use the reference band (B04) and are mostly (but not entirely) cloud-free.
 The GRI is an internal database used only for processing and not for dissemination.
 In particular, the GRI is not meant to be a cloud-free mosaic of the globe.
 Once the geometric refinement is activated, all images will have essentially the same geolocation accuracy.